twfahey1/example-wp-cli-plugin/README.md

 # Example wp-cli Plugin

-This plugin can be added to a WP db, and will provide a `wp auditor audit` command.
+This plugin can be added to a Wordpress site, and will provide a `wp auditor audit` command.
 This simply takes the prefix of the table, and whatever is passed as an arg, and attempt to report information on the table.
 For example, running `wp auditor audit posts` will yield output like this:

 ```
 www-data@b8414984f0aa:/app$ wp auditor audit posts